bigbite/build-tools/README.md

 npm build:dev --env "project=my-plugin,my-theme"
 ```

 Notice that each defined project is not a full path, nor an entry point.
-We use the director name as the project and the build tools then look for those as defined in the [Structuring Your Project guide above](#structuring-your-project), seeking through `client-mu-plugins`,`plugins` and `themes`.
+We use the directory name as the project and the build tools then look for those as defined in the [Structuring Your Project guide above](#structuring-your-project), seeking through `client-mu-plugins`,`plugins` and `themes`.

 ### Site-wide
 If you need to build an entire sites worth of projects, which will often be the case come deployment, you can build all applicable projects in an entire site with the `all-projects` flag.